4 Key Components of Strong Cybersecurity

 Articles published June 4, 2019 by Rob Griffith

-Implement Essential Cybersecurity Technology Services
+Implement Cybersecurity Fundamentals

-Actively Monitor your Cybersecurity Controls
+Actively Monitor Cybersecurity Controls

 Have a Business Continuity Plan in Place

-Unanticipated threats not only cause data loss but also lead to costly downtime.
+Unanticipated cyber threats not only cause data loss but also lead to costly downtime.
 How you handle an outage, recover from it, and prevent it from happening again is crucial for your organization.
 If your business depends on system uptime and availability to serve clients, just running a daily backup may not be enough.
 Having a business continuity plan that includes failover solutions significantly protects your bottom line.
 By managing all potential points of failure, a business continuity plan helps you minimize downtime and data loss in the event of a cyberattack.

 Be Proactive about Cybersecurity

 Even with the most advanced technologies in place, untrained employees can leave an organization vulnerable to attacks.
 Ensure you have an updated cybersecurity policy that covers: standards for installing software updates and patches, password guidelines, proper internet usage, ways to keep sensitive customer data safe, and detecting scams and social engineering tactics, such as phishing.
 A cybersecurity policy also defines approved methods for securely transferring or sharing data with external partners and customers.
-Having a plan in place and regularly educating your employees on how to prevent attacks is essential for every organization.
+Having an IT security plan in place and regularly educating your employees on how to prevent attacks is essential for every organization.